An effective way to optimize Stock

 On the other hand, if you have excess stock, the risk of having dead stock that will eventually require liquidation.
 An overflow of stock not only costs you in revenue but it also takes a maintenance cost to store that product for example warehouse rent, insurance, security, and labor costs etc.

-To get rid of dead stock is extremely difficult.
+It is difficult to get rid of dead stock.
 After all, you don’t want to sell with big discount, bundling it with other products or just donate it.
 As you will end up with losing money no matter which option you choose, so it’s important to order stock in the right amount.

 3. Conduct physical counts regularly / Regular Auditing